jippi/jippi.github.io/_posts/2008-03-21-open_basedir-will-slow-you-down-security-vs-speed.markdown

 title: 'open_basedir will slow you down &#8211; security vs. speed'
 author: Christian Winther
 layout: post
-old_slug:
-  - openbasedir-slow-security-speed
-categories:
+tags:
   - lighttpd
   - Random
 ---

-Just a quickie.
+Just a quickie on lighttpd and open_basedir.

 I’m working on some security enhancements for my new website project, and in that progress, I have moved away from Apache2.2.3 and now using Lighttpd instead.
 Lighttpd does not use the same method of invoking php as apache does (mod_php vs. fast-cgi php).